EwA in Practice: Get a Wild Attitude ⋆ Be Informed ⋆ Act Responsibly

 Great examples of how dynamic our human world is (and our ethics by extension) are the fairly recent abolition of slavery, the emancipation of women in the modern world.
 Slaves and women with no rights were morally right and vehemently defended.
-Another great change that is ongoing is the new understanding and acceptance of animal sentience, which leads for instance into public outcries and the shaming of some less than ethical practices (e.g., cetaceans captivity and entertainment industry, questioning captivity breeding and the keeping of large mammals in zoos, etc.).
+Another great ongoing change is the new understanding and acceptance of animal sentience, which leads for instance into public outcries and the shaming of some less than ethical practices (e.g., cetaceans captivity and entertainment industry, the questioning of captivity breeding and the keeping of large mammals in zoos, etc.).
 Having gained a more flexible viewpoint does not mean that the progression is linear and will never regress.
-An example of regression is the threat to the more recent progress made with racial, sexual (and even gender) discrimination in countries that were seen previously as defenders of more humane societies.
+An example of regression is the threat of racial, sexual (and even gender) discrimination coming back in countries that were seen previously as defenders of more humane societies.

-Yes, the 3 traits of Empathy, Humility, and Knowledge lack individually and in combination, but there are within us, or we would have never abolished slaveries or gave voting rights to women.
-So it is easy for us to believe that we can bring these qualities to the forefront of our lives in a more persisting manner.
+Yes, the 3 traits of Empathy, Humility, and Knowledge may lack individually and in combination, but there are within us, or we would have never abolished slaveries or gave voting rights to women.
+So, it is easy for us to believe that we can bring these qualities to the forefront of our lives in a more persisting manner.

 “The pain of discipline is nothing like the pain of disappointment” ― Justin Langer